-The average weight loss for women following the Ideal Protein diet is 3 to 5 pounds per week and 5 to 7 pounds for men, according to the Hans D Gruenn Medical Center.
+The average weight loss for women following the Ideal Protein diet is 3 to 5 pounds per week and 5 to 7 pounds for men.
 The Ideal Protein diet employs a four-phase protocol.
 During stage one, you consume three Ideal Protein meals and one regular meal that you prepare yourself.
 The self-prepared meal must be low carb, low fat and comprised of fresh vegetables, lettuce and the protein of your choice.
 You remain in phase one until you reach 70 to 80 percent of your weight loss goal.

 Transitioning to Real Food